Spotted sunfish: Management

 The spotted sunfish is not a threatened species, and has not been evaluated by the IUCN.
-No current management practices exist for this species by itself, however general habitat improvements benefit the species.
+No management practices exist for this species by itself; however, general habitat improvements benefit the species.
 Its potential as an indicator species makes it valuable to stream management.
 It faces potential vulnerability in North Carolina, but has not faced significant decline or need for immediate management.
 Because it is common, the spotted sunfish has been used in many studies of centrarchid fishes.
 It is not a common fish in aquariums.
 It has little commercial or sport value, except as a potential pan fish.
-It is feisty and has firm flesh.
 General centrarchid management should be sufficient to maintain a healthy population of spotted sunfish.
 Intense management for more desirable sport fish could cause a decline in spotted sunfish.
 Conflicts between invasive cichlids and centrarchids has been observed.
 Management to prevent the spread of cichlids is an important step in maintaining the sunfish population.
 As with many exotic fish, the cichlids originated from aquarium releases or escapes.
 Hurricanes and floods have aided the spread of exotic species.
-One current management practice is to ban the sale of an animal in an area where it could be established.
-Further study of this fish may reveal areas where it faces decline.
-Drainage of wetlands and channelization would be expected to reduce abundance.

 The spotted sunfish has been shown to have potential as an indicator species.
 Spotted sunfish select habitats with high complexity and depth.
 They are frequently found in areas with woody debris that offer shelter from velocity and provides cover.
 Small decreases (0.30m) in river stage below base flow conditions resulted in 20–70% declines in a study by Dutterer and Allen.
 Though the spotted sunfish itself is not threatened, managing for this fish benefits the entire aquatic community.
-Similar centrarchids are preferred by anglers; the spotted sunfish must be closely watched to ensure that habitat is not modified for bluegill or redbreast sunfish at the expense of the spotted sunfish.

 A threat to many centrarchids and potentially the spotted sunfish are invasive cichlids from the pet trade.
 The invasive Rio Grande cichlid (Herichthys cyanoguttatus) has had negative effects on bluegill in New Orleans.
 The cichlid was aggressive towards the bluegill and took over some nesting sites.
 Several species of cichlid have become established in the Southeastern United States, particularly in the Everglades.
 These species include the firemouth cichlid, convict cichlid, Mayan cichlid, and Salvin's cichlid.
-As with any invasive species, these should be monitored and removed if possible or practical.
+There is potential that the range of invasive cichlids will increase as climate continues to warm.